 The main street of Aosta has been the central street since the Roman Empire and is the widest in town due to it being the thoroughfare through the city.
 Aosta was very much a stopping point for Roman merchants.

 Our first stop was the Porta Pretoria, the Pretoria gate. a Roman archway to the city from 25 BCE, when Augustus was Caesar of Rome.
-As a main feature on the thoroughfare it is impossible to get a photo not full of people using this two thousand year old gateway as part of their daily routine.
+As a main feature on the thoroughfare, it is impossible to get a photo not full of people using this two-thousand-year-old gateway as part of their daily routine.

-We then headed back to the hotel where I found a spot at the deserted bar and annoyed the receptionist(s) by ordering a few glasses of wine whilst updating my journal for a couple of hours.
+We then headed back to the hotel where I found a spot at the deserted bar and annoyed the receptionist(s) by ordering a few glasses of wine while updating my journal for a couple of hours.

-The town feels nestled in the mountains, the peaks rise above it in a very prominent way.
+The town feels nestled in the mountains, and the peaks rise above it in a very prominent way.
 At dinner, I watched the moon move sideways across the peaks before disappearing behind the buildings.
-Being here, you can understand in some way why the Romans were so progressive in their approach. the mountains reach the stars, and you can climb a mountain.
+Being here, you can understand in some way why the Romans were so progressive in their approach.
+The mountains reach the stars, and you can climb a mountain.